magnusmickelsson/pokeraidbot/README.md

 Valuable contributions also by Johan Millert.

-Thanks for the support from the people of the Pokemon Go Uppsala Discord server, primarily s1lence and Xandria.
+Thanks for the support from the people of the Pokemon Go Uppsala Discord server, primarily s1lence and Pettri.

+Thanks to our donors for supporting this project <3 - biggest donor so far is Zinnas with 10$

 ## Notes